ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-The evaporator process we consider is composed of a feed stream consisting of two components, a non-volatile solute dissolved in a volatile solvent.
-Heat is supplied to the evaporator by a steam utility line, which is used to evaporate the solvent.
-The evaporator has two outlet streams, a vapour outlet and a liquid outlet.
-A multi-loop control strategy is adopted with three PI controllers.
-The key variable under control is the solute composition in the liquid product stream, denoted as $x_B$.
-This is controlled by manipulating the steam temperature, $T_S$, as this has the biggest effect on the product composition, $x_B$ compared to the other possible manipulated variables.
-Notably, this control loop exhibits sluggish response, meaning changes in the steam temperature take significant time to affect the composition of the product stream.
-Additionally, the response of the product composition is also non-minimum phase i.e. an increase in the steam temperature, initially causes $x_B$ to decrease as the other control loops respond before finally increasing to the desired set-point.
-Consequently, the product composition, while being the primary controlled variable, is disturbance-sensitive due to slow rejection and due to the dynamic interaction with the other control loops.
-This characteristic is a distinctive feature of the employed multi-loop control strategy \cite{Seborg2011, Diaz2023, Goncalves2012}.
+We examine an evaporator process with a feed stream containing two components: a non-volatile solute dissolved in a volatile solvent.
+Heat is supplied via a steam line to evaporate the solvent.
+The evaporator has both vapour and liquid outlets.
+Our control strategy employs three PI controllers.
+The primary controlled variable is the solute composition ($x_B$) in the liquid product stream which is controlled by adjusting the steam temperature ($T_S$).
+This control loop exhibits sluggish response and non-minimum phase characteristics, making the product composition disturbance-sensitive \cite{Seborg2011, Kam2000, Yadav2010}.
+In addition to solute composition, we also control two other important variables: liquid level ($h$) for safety reasons, regulated by adjusting the liquid product stream flow rate ($B$), and pressure ($P$), which also has a major influence on the vapour-liquid equilibrium of the evaporator, controlled by the vapour flow rate ($D$).
+Both control loops are very fast acting.
+The system dynamics are given by the following set of differential-algebraic system of equations:

-Finally, the two other important variables to control are the liquid level, $h$, and the pressure, $P$, of the evaporator.
-The liquid level must be regulated for safety reasons and can be most easily controlled by adjusting the flow rate of the liquid product stream, $B$.
-This control loop is very fast-acting.
-On the other hand, the pressure has a major impact on the vapour-liquid equilibrium of the evaporator and thus must also be regulated.
-The vapour flow rate, $D$, is the obvious choice to pair with $P$ as it has a direct and rapid impact similar to the $h-B$ control loop.